AdobeDocs/id-service.en/help/release-notes/notes-2016.md

 ---
 # 2016 Release Notes {#release-notes}

-Feature releases, updates, or changes to the Experience Cloud Identity Service for 2016.
+Feature releases, updates, or changes to the Visitor ID Service for 2016.

-These changes are also captured in the [Experience Cloud Release notes](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html).
+These changes are also captured in the [CX Enterprise release notes](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html).

 ## Version 1.10 {#section-7d719b3213344a46858835042e0214ed}